The Walter Roberts Annual Lecture

 2020: Joseph Nye, eminent scholar of international relations and political scientist, Harvard University Kennedy School.

-2019: Robert Kagan, neoconservative American historian and foreign-policy commentator, Senior Fellow at Brookings Institution
+2019: Robert Kagan, neoconservative American historian and foreign-policy commentator, Senior Fellow at the Brookings Institution

 2018: Bruce Wharton, Under Secretary of State for Public Diplomacy and Public Affairs (2016-2017), U.S. Ambassador to Zimbabwe (2012 – 2015)